sr00t3d/bat-consistency-checker/README.md

 ## ⚠️ Disclaimer

 > [!WARNING]
 > This software is provided "as-is".
-While extensively tested in Dovecot environments, **always perform a full backup** of your Maildir directories before running any conversion script.
+While extensively tested in Windows environments.
 The author is not responsible for any data loss.

 ---